khaledh/khaledh.github.io/docs/osdev/05-bootloader-p1.md

 build/bootx64.efi: PE32+ executable (EFI application) x86-64, for MS Windows, 4 sections
 ```

 Great!
 We have a minimal UEFI bootloader application.
 Let's see if we can load it in QEMU.
-But before we do that, we need to run QEMU with a UEFI firmware image, instead of the default legacy BIOS.
+But before we do that, we need to run QEMU with a UEFI firmware image instead of the
+default legacy BIOS.

 ## OVMF UEFI Firmware

 The default BIOS for QEMU is a legacy BIOS.
 We need to use a UEFI BIOS instead.
-We can use OVMF (Open Virtual Machine Firmware), which is an open source UEFI firmware from TianoCore's EDK II project.
-There are some prebuilt packages available for Linux and macOS.
-We can also build it from source, but we'll leave that for another time if we need to.
+We can use
+OVMF (Open Virtual Machine Firmware), which is an open-source UEFI firmware from
+TianoCore's EDK II project.
+There are some prebuilt packages available for Linux and
+macOS.
+We can also build it from source, but we'll leave that for another time if we need
+to.

 On Arch Linux: